dgroomes/docker-playground/README.md

   BuildKit and not using the cache, but I'm not sure.
 I want to actually illustrate layer re-use.
 I think if I use a local registry, maybe I can force this, or at least debug it.
 Interestingly though the file diff SHA digest is the same (good).
+* [x] DONE Networking restrictions.
+While learning about Claude Code, I want to learn how to restrict a container's network access (I'm not saying I need perfection here, just a good start, remember "security in depth").
+Can I use Docker native features or do I need to stuff inside the container's own controls (e.g. its own firewall rule stuff)?

 ## Reference